myConsciousness/myConsciousness/README.md

 <!-- MY-BSKY_TIMELINE:START - Do not remove or modify this section -->
 ---

+> Paul Frazee✌️ @pfrazee.com 2023-03-15T14:07:10.135Z
+>
+> The logout bug is still happening.
+It has survived all our fixes.
+Going to spend more time on it today, but I now suspect the bug is sentient, some kind of superbug that perhaps integrated with GPT4 and will soon begin to hunt me as I hunt it.

+---

 > Shinya Kato @shinyakato.dev 2023-03-15T05:05:28.137Z
 >
 > Twitterで消されたsourceフィールドですね